 - Hypertension or elevated blood pressure is considered to be a critical risk factor.

 - Elevated levels of blood cholesterol and triglycerides can result in development of atherosclerosis and cause the walls of the arteries to harden.
+This in turn can result in aortic aneurysm.

 - Chronic conditions like diabetes mellitus, can be linked with high levels of blood sugar, which also contribute to atherosclerosis and hence aneurysms.